arc blue

 Why choose this course

 The NQ is the first stage of learning to develop the skills required to create a portfolio for progression to our more advanced level course, HNC Art Portfolio Production.
-From our HNC 100% of students have achieved multiple art college offers, many with direct entry to 2nd year.
+From our HNC 100% of students have achieved multiple art college offers for the past ten years, many with direct entry to 2nd year.
 This is unique to West Lothian College.
 (Please see the HNC Art page for more details).

 You will develop your creative skills; gain new ones; learn about contemporary art; build a portfolio of work; participate in field trips and take part in an end of year exhibition.
 Experienced lecturers with a wide range of personal creative practice experience and subject knowledge will support and guide you throughout the course.